renepacchaux/recipe-revolution/README.md

 Every person we interviewed _wanted_ this to work.
 This app, created by two doctors, did the work of crunching recipe number to get you a _gluten-free_ result.
 There are hurdles, but those obstacles lay at the moment the app is installed -- requiring the user to do the bulk of the learning.
 The user had a lot of work to do immediately after install.

+#### Why Learnability?
+Our issue was that our user had to learn a lot just to get started.
+If the user can learn quickly, that is great.
+If we can remove some obstacles -- even better.

+#### Goals & Objectives
+Can we get the number of clicks to input a recipe down to some very small number -- yet implement an "onboarding" feature as required by the product owner?
+We set out to imagine more than one user to represent who we are trying to serve, in a very targeted way.

 #### ‍Initial Strategy